AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 This change brings down the CCN of `new_generation` to 4, approximately a 79% decrease from the original CCN of 19.
 Although the total CCN of all functions is 14 (6 + 4 + 4) we have managed to refactor this function into very digestible chunks.
 From a readability perspective it is also very improved, as you can easily spot the main steps at a glance.
 Although someone who reads this function would have to "jump around" a bit to understand every detail, but you have the opportunity to unravel the necessary details on demand instead of trying to understand everything at once.

+### <a id="simulated_annealing"></a>Simulated Annealing ([file](refactored_functions/simulated_annealing.py))

+The simulated annealing function contains a lot of conditionals that drives up the cyclomatic complexity.
+Large chunks of conditionals can result in the code being more difficult to read.
+The most obvious way to decrease the complexity was to move some of the more obtuse conditional chains to separate helper functions.
+This should improve the readability of the code.

+The refactored version of the code can be found in [this file](refactored_functions/simulated_annealing.py).
+Lizard now rates the complexity as 10 and manual analysis gives a complexity of 10 (9+2-1).
+This corresponds to a complexity reduction of ~33%.

 ## Coverage